 The way Git Submodule works is that it is essentially another repo inside the main Veloren one.
 This way, the art assets can be put in their own repo.
 A problem with this is every time the asset repo is updated, the main repo also has to be updated with information about the latest commit on the asset repo.
 On top of this, extra commands have to be used to download the submodule, and sometimes these can break.

-However, even after the png files were deleted from the main repo, they still had to be downloaded.
+However, even after the PNG files were deleted from the main repo, they still had to be downloaded.
 This is because the way that Git calculates what the current files are is based upon the full history of the repo.
-Every time a png is changed, Git would store the old copy and the new copy in the history.
+Every time a PNG file is changed, Git would store the old copy and the new copy in the history.

 This solution should provide all of the functionality we need in regards to storing assets, but without as many issues.

 The next step on this course is to look into Git BFG, which will allow us to re-write history on the repo so that we can remove the PNG images.
 Since this is something that will mess up every branch that is being worked on, we are waiting until the code freeze at the end of 0.2.0 to do this.